 Our climate work is guided by our annual work plan, also known as the Climate Implementation Plan.
 The process of developing our annual Implementation Plan involves analyzing all of the measures in the City’s amended 2018 Climate Action Plan (CAP) to determine which ones to focus on each year.
 Greenhouse gas reduction, social, financial, environmental, and technological factors are all considered when evaluating each measure.

 Highlighted below are some of the projects and programs we are currently working on.
-A full list of the items we are working on or have completed is on on our Progress Update page.
 You can receive updates about our current work by signing up for our quarterly Climate News emails.

 Highlighted Projects